airbr/freespot/readme.md

 # Project FreeSpot

-# Currently, no live deployment.
+## Currently, no live deployment.
 This project was on a now deprecated free Heroku stack recently removed.

-It has not been re-deployed since 2017 and likely contains many dependency issues, security issues and I know for a fact the Google Maps API has changed as well.
-But this is a project I am proud of and happy to leave as is.
+## Freespot has not been re-deployed since 2017 and likely contains many dependency issues and I know for a fact the Google Maps API has changed as well.
+But this is a project I am proud of and happy to leave as is for inspiration.

 ### Quickstart: